night0721/cath.exe/.github/PRIVACY_POLICY.md

-We provide CODM statistics and build recommendations for players.
-We do not allow any user to spam requests to bot which causing a disruption, any spamming action will not be tolerated and will be resulted a blacklist from the bot
+We know that users take their privacy seriously, so are us, therefore please read our **Privacy Policy**

+We only collect data that is necessary for the bot to function properly, such as the user's ID and server's ID.
+We do not collect any other data, such as messages, voice data, or any other data that is not necessary for the bot to function properly.
+All your data is collected legally and stored securely in our database.
+You can also request to delete the data but we will not be able to delete the data that is necessary for the bot to function properly.

+**We do not share or sell your personal data to any third party.**